zdzirin/NBAtool/README.md

 ---
 ### Front End

 The front end for the application is a create-react-app setup located in the `nbatool_client folder`.
-It is to be built into the `nbatool_client/build/` folder before being served by the server.
+It is to be built into the `nbatool_client/build/` folder before being served by the express server.

 #### Organization